wg-osr/walkerga.github.io/_posts/2020-11-10-extra-rules.md

 ## Conditions

-<ins>Blinded:</ins> Cannot see.
-You are disadvantaged on your attacks and Dexterity.
-Others are advantaged on their attacks.
+<ins>Blinded:</ins> You cant see or make ranged attacks.
+You need to roll 20 or above to hit with a melee attack, enemies need 10 or more to hit you.

 <ins>Charmed:</ins> You cannot attack, hurt or say anything bad to or about the source of the charm.
 You fail all rolls against it.

-<ins>Confused:</ins> Each round, you must declare three potential actions that are fully distinct from each other (no shared objects or verbs).
-Roll 1D3 and do one randomly.
+<ins>Confused:</ins> Roll a D6.
+You must spend your turn interacting with: 1) the player on your right; 2) the player on your left; 3) yourself; 4) the closest monster; 5) the environment; 6) oblivion.

 <ins>Cursed:</ins> You cannot benefit from any magic.

 <ins>Dazed:</ins> You can act OR move on your turn.

 <ins>Deafened:</ins> You cant hear.
-Your teammates cannot talk to you.
+Your teammates cannot talk to you or about you.

 <ins>Dying:</ins> See [combat](/2020/11/09/base-rules#combat).

 <ins>Fatigued:</ins> -1 to all stats.
 Cumulative.

 <ins>Frightened:</ins> You cannot interact with the source of your fear until you have spent a full turn without seeing it.
-Roll a D6: 1, drop whatever you are holding; 2, scream; 3, fall prone; 4, grapple closest ally or object; 5, you are stunned for one turn; 6, run away.
+Roll a D6: 1) drop whatever you are holding; 2) scream; 3) fall prone; 4) grapple closest ally or object; 5) you are stunned for one turn; 6) run away.

 <ins>Grappled:</ins> Cannot move.

-<ins>Invisible:</ins> Advantage on attack rolls and stealth.
-Attacks against you are made with disadvantage.
+<ins>Invisible:</ins> Others need to roll 20 or higher to hit you, you need to roll 10 or higher to hit them.

 <ins>Petrified:</ins> You are stunned.
 You resist the first 10 damage of each attack.

 <ins>Poisoned:</ins> You are disadvantaged in all your actions.
-Poisons, diseases and other substances have other unique effects depending on the source.
+Specific poisons have unique additional effects too (ask the referee).

-<ins>Prone:</ins> You are easier to hit in melee, but harder at range.
-You cannot attack very well nor move very fast.
+<ins>Prone:</ins> Others only need to roll 10 or above to hit you in melee, but 20 or above to hit you at range.
+You need 20 or above to hit in melee.
+Your speed stat is reduced to 0.
 Standing up takes all your movement for the turn.

-<ins>Stunned:</ins> You skip your turn and you fail all Strength and Dexterity rolls.
-Melee attacks automatically hit you, ranged ones have advantage.
+<ins>Stunned:</ins> You skip your turn and you fail all saves.
+Attacks hit you on a 10 or higher.

 ---